ExciteSMS/excitesms/README.md

-Certainly, here's a basic template for documenting your Flutter package for the ExciteSMS API:

----

 # ExciteSMS Flutter Package Documentation

 **excite_sms** is a Flutter package that allows you to send SMS messages via the ExciteSMS API.
 With this package, you can easily integrate SMS sending capabilities into your Flutter applications.